PharmaLedger-IMI/api-documentation/epi/README.md

 [apihub.json helmchart location](https://github.com/PharmaLedger-IMI/helmchart-ethadapter/blob/master/charts/epi/templates/_configmap-config.tpl)
 - Apihub-root/external-volume/config/apihub.json:
      -	Keep ‘true’ value for flags: ‘enableOAuth’ and ‘serverAuthentication’
      -	Keep ‘false’ value for flag: ‘enableLocalhostAuthorization’ if your setup is in the cloud.
-If your setup is local -
+Keep 'true' if setup is local.
      -	Modify Tenant ID value for flags: ‘oauthJWKSEndpoint’, ‘issuer’, ‘authorizationEndpoint’, ‘tokenEndpoint’ and ‘logoutUrl’.
      -	Modify Client ID for flags: ‘clientId’ and ‘scope’.
 -	Trust Loader evironment settings for SSO